Brak przypisanych miejsc.

 (1964), directed by Marian Wyrzykowski, proved humorous and popular among audiences.
 While he was artistic director, Dejmek staged numerous productions, including Rej's The Life of Joseph

 (1965), Slowacki's Kordian

 featuring prominent actor Gustaw Holoubek

-as Gustaw-Konrad, proved to be the last of Dejmek's stagings as the National's artistic director.
+as Gustaw-Konrad, proved to be the last of Dejmek's stagings as the theatre's artistic director.
 This particular production of Forefathers' Eve

 , somewhat against the director's will, became a political fact and precipitated the student protests of March 1968.
 As a result, Dejmek was stripped of his Communist Party membership and ousted from his position as the theatre's artistic director.

 , Zofia Kucowna and Daniel Olbrychski.
-Hanuszkiewicz also gladly recruited young, debuting actors and entrusted them with leading roles.
-The National Theatre's profile became the source of numerous controversies.
+However, the National Theatre's profile became the source of numerous controversies.
 Hanuszkiewicz's most famous productions - among them Sophocles' Antigone

 (1973) with the young cast dressed in fashionable, contemporary clothing and Slowacki